You need to have an account at https://www.webonary.org/.

 Choose a publication in Publish <item> In fields to specify publishable lexical data.

-Configure one or more reversal index view.
+Configure one or more reversal index layout.

 In the Navigation pane, click Lexicon Edit, Browse or Dictionary.